Collegium Canisianum

 St Peter Canisius and the Jesuits

-The Jesuits were very open to research, knowledge gathering and education and wanted to learn to understand the world in terms of Christian creation.
-For Catholics, this made them a hip antithesis to both the dusty existing orders and the Protestants.
+The order grew rapidly thanks to its network of influential posts and its influence on the education system.
+As loyal allies of the dynasty, the Jesuits managed to build up a special relationship with the Habsburgs, especially during the Counter-Reformation.
+Many members of the dynasty can be recognised in their rule and actions as having been influenced by the order from which they received their education.
+Jesuits such as Bartholomew Viller or Wilhelm Lamormaini were politically influential as confessors and advisors to the Habsburgs in the early modern period.
+It is no coincidence that the Jesuits are still the adversaries of the Freemasons in countless conspiracy theories and novels and are regarded by many as the modern-day equivalent of the James Bond villain.
+They were very open to research, the gathering of knowledge and education and wanted to learn to understand the world in terms of Christian creation.
+For Catholics, this made them a hip antithesis to both the dusty existing religious orders and the Protestants.
 Faith and empiricism combined to form a kind of pre-modern science that attempted to explain nature and physics.
-Ferdinand II's collection at Ambras Castle bears witness to the thirst for research of the time, as do the alchemical experiments carried out by Emperor Matthias.
+Ferdinand II's collection at Ambras Castle bears witness to the research drive of the time, as do the seemingly absurd alchemical experiments carried out by Emperor Matthias (1557 - 1619).

+When Innsbruck became its own diocese in 1964 under the Jesuit Paulus Rusch, St Peter Canisius was chosen as its patron saint.
 Today, Karl-Rahner-Platz is not only home to the Jesuit Church, but also the Faculty of Theology at the University of Innsbruck.
 In Saggen, the Collegium Canisianum belongs to the Jesuits.
+The MK is also still active in youth work.

 Innsbruck and National Socialism